CellProfiler/CellProfiler-plugins/documentation/CP-plugins-documentation/using_plugins.md

     For the subsequent steps, make sure to use the same version of Python that CellProfiler uses.
 For instance, CellProfiler 4 uses Python 3.8, (which you can see in CellProfiler's [setup.py](https://github.com/CellProfiler/CellProfiler/blob/4.2.x/setup.py)).
 You can check what version of Python you're using in the terminal:

     ```bash
-    Python --version
+    python --version
     ```

     If necessary, you can create a conda environment with a specific version of Python.

     ```bash
-    conda create --name py38 Python=3.8
+    conda create --name py38 python=3.8
     conda activate py38
     ```

     You may replace the value after `--name` with whatever name you'd like to give to the environment.
-    If you don't have `conda`/`miniconda`/`mamba` or similar, you can either [manually install Python directly](https://www.Python.org/downloads/), or use a tool like `pyenv` to manage different versions of Python:
+    If you don't have `conda`/`miniconda`/`mamba` or similar, you can either [manually install Python directly](https://www.python.org/downloads/), or use a tool like `pyenv` to manage different versions of Python:
     - [pyenv Mac](https://github.com/pyenv/pyenv)
     - [pyenv Windows](https://github.com/pyenv-win/pyenv-win)